artsy/hokusai/docs/Command_Reference.md

 ### Configuring Hokusai for your organization

-* `hokusai configure` - installs and configures kubectl, as instructed by global config, overrides global config with any command line options specified by user, save the effective global config to `~/.hokusai.yml`.
-See [Hokusai Files](./hokusai_files.md#hokusaiyml) configuration variables read from the file.
+* `hokusai configure` - Install and configure kubectl, as instructed by user-specified options (higher precedence) or by global config (lower precedence).
+Write user-specified options back to global config.
+Save global config to `~/.hokusai.yml`.

+  Please see [Hokusai Files](./hokusai_files.md#hokusaiyml) for vars supported by global config.

   By default, Hokusai reads global config from `~/.hokusai.yml`.
-If the file doesn't exist, or there has been changes to org-wide configs (e.g. kubectl version), user should use `HOKUSAI_GLOBAL_CONFIG` env var to bootstrap a new config file:
+If the file doesn't exist, or there has been org-wide changes (e.g. new kubectl version), the org admin is to [prepare a new config file](./Administering_Hokusai.md#create-an-org-wide-hokusai-global-config-file), then you can pull it down with:

-  For example, if org admin [has prepared a new config file](./Administering_Hokusai.md#create-an-org-wide-hokusai-global-config-file)at `s3://acme/hokusai.yml`, user can run:

   ```
-  HOKUSAI_GLOBAL_CONFIG=s3://acme/hokusai.yml hokusai configure
+  HOKUSAI_GLOBAL_CONFIG=s3://bucket/path/to/org/new/config/hokusai.yml hokusai configure
   ```

+  It will create/overwrite your `~/.hokusai.yml`.

 ## Project-scoped commands